AlGepe/OmniSnippets_JS/docs/stdCustomJS/intro.rst

 For each of the examples/usages we have also built a **sample calculator**.
 This are very simple calculator just to showcase the behaviour.
 Feel free to copy their code into your calculator or play around with them but **DO NOT SAVE ANY CHANGES**.

 .. note::
-    Most of these examples have been taking from the `Trello card <https://trello.com/c/KaB6WmHJ/214-javascript-simple-code>`__ where we have examples of calculators with customJS.
+    Most of these examples have been taken from the `Trello card <https://trello.com/c/KaB6WmHJ/214-javascript-simple-code>`__ where we have examples of calculators with customJS.

 The standard usages of customJS have been divided in three sections: Basics, Advanced and one section dedicated to advanced uses of value setters.
 The justification for this last section is that |ss| I do what I want |se| value setters are quite complex objects and they can be used in many useful ways, also having a section just for them makes it easy to find stuff around.